SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 There are no further superclasses to initialize, and so no further delegation is needed.

-Memory for the new instance is initialized, and the initial property values are assigned.
-Phase 1 is now complete.
+As soon as all properties of the superclass have an initial value, its memory is considered to be fully initialized, and Phase 1 is complete.

 Here's how phase 2 looks for the same initialization call: